Lactobacillus gasseri

 90 overweight Korean adults.
 12-week intervention.

 Body weight (-1.8 kg vs -0.2 kg), waist circumference (-2.4 cm), and visceral adiposity reduced vs placebo.
 Industry-funded.
 Modest effects in line with broader probiotic-body composition literature.
-Should be considered adjunctive — does NOT replace caloric deficit and exercise.
+Should be considered adjunctive — does not replace caloric deficit and exercise.

 3